Red Aurora Borealis rays

 10. Buy a mirrorless if you want a “real camera”.

 If I was just starting out and wanted to go high end right away — not messing with cell phones — I would get a mirrorless camera because of its electronic viewfinder.
 That thing shows the sky the way you see with your eyes, so it's very easy to compose a photograph and focus.
-And that's the key when you are photographing the night sky; you have to manually focus because cameras can't focus automatically on stars like you do during the daytime.
-They seek to focus and they miss.
-Usually, you have to put everything in manual and use the Live View button.

 Andrew Parks

-Andrew Parks is the multimedia editor at Explore Minnesota.
-His past lives include copywriting and content strategy for such clients as Food & Wine, Apple, Condé Nast Traveler, Bandcamp, AFAR, Bon Appétit, and Red Bull.
+Andrew Parks is a senior digital strategist at Explore Minnesota.
+His previous work including copywriting and content design for such clients as the Michelin Guide, Apple, Food & Wine, Condé Nast Traveler, Bandcamp, AFAR, Bon Appétit, and Red Bull.